jithinsisaac/DBMS-Expt4/README.md

 **Screenshots & Video of outputs obtained for the following queries**
   1. Sub-Query on Single Table
-  2. Nested sub-query using IN, ALL & ANY
+  2. Nested sub-query using IN, ALL & ANY (Any one)
   3. Equi-Join operation
   4. Natural Join operation
   5. Sorting of a Join